pdimo/ga-test-website/README.md

     *   During the interview evaluation, you will be asked to provide view access to your GTM container and GA4 property to the hiring manager.

 ### **Tracking Requirements**

 Your goal is to configure your GTM container to track the following key user interactions on the GreenScape Solutions website.
 The data should be sent to your GA4 property, following GA4's recommended event models where applicable.

+**0. Basic GA4 Tracking**
+*   **Goal:** Ensure fundamental GA4 data collection is active across the entire website.
+*   **Requirements:** Implement the necessary GA4 Configuration Tag to enable standard features like page views, enhanced measurement, and user engagement tracking.

+Your goal is to configure your GTM container to track the following key user interactions on the GreenScape Solutions website.
+The data should be sent to your GA4 property, following GA4's recommended event models where applicable.

+**0. Basic GA4 Tracking**
+*   **Goal:** Ensure fundamental GA4 data collection is active across the entire website.
+*   **Requirements:** Implement the necessary GA4 Configuration Tag to enable standard features like page views, enhanced measurement, and user engagement tracking.

+Your goal is to configure your GTM container to track the following key user interactions on the GreenScape Solutions website.
+The data should be sent to your GA4 property, following GA4's recommended event models where applicable.